CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_phase1.md

 ### III.
 Implementation of JWT for the [circuitverse.org](https://circuitverse.org) website & the vue simulator

 JWT was implemented for the [circuitverse.org](https://circuitverse.org) website and the vue simulator.
 This was done to make the simulator independent of the main repository and to make it more secure.
-The JWT token is generated from the main repository and is stored in the browser cookie as secure and httpOnly cookie. depending on whether the user selected the `remember me` option the cookie is saved either as session based or with bi-weekly expiry.
+The JWT token is generated from the main repository and is stored in the browser cookie as secure and httpOnly cookie.
+Depending on whether the user selected the `remember me` option, the cookie is saved either as session based or with bi-weekly expiry.
 The JWT token is then used to authenticate the user for the simulator api requests.

 ### IV.
 Implementation of the new api endpoints in the vue simulator